Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Methodology

-Our proposed approach is based on three post-processing steps that can be applied to any baseline AKE methods: 1) filtering candidate keywords with unlikely PoS-tag patterns, 2) using one or more context-aware (i.e., domain-specific) thesauri to prioritise important candidate keywords for the target domain, and 3) prioritising candidate keywords that are Wikipedia named entities.
-In the following, we explain the three steps with more details.
+Informed by the findings presented in Chapter~\ref{sec:groundtruth}, our proposed approach is based on three general post-processing steps that can be applied to any baseline AKE methods as shown in Figure~\ref{fig:overview}: 1) removing candidate keywords with an unlikely PoS-tag pattern by zeroing its score ($s_i=0$), 2) using one or more context-aware (i.e., domain-specific) thesauri to prioritise important candidate keywords for the target domain ($s_i=c_is_i$, where $c_i$ is an amplifying factor larger than 1), and 3) prioritising candidate keywords that are Wikipedia named entities ($s_i=w_is_i$, where $w_i$ is another amplifying factor larger than 1).
+Note that the amplifying factor $c_i$ and $w_i$ can be a static value for all prioritised keywords (so independent of $i$) or a keyword-dependent factor, depending on an importance score of each candidate keyword in the thesauri and Wikipedia, e.g., $c_i$ can be proportional to the word frequency in the thesauri and $w_i$ can be proportional to the size of the Wikipedia entry or the number of references to the entry.